 Had a quick stop at the Mirror Lakes on the way back.
 So glad we stopped a few days ago because this time there was a breeze blowing and ducks were disturbing the water.

 Our plan was to freedom camp tonight at a place called Nightcap!
 Roughly halfway between Te Anau and Invercargill.
 Ian typed in the coordinates into the sat nav and OMG where on earth were we going?
 Down a gravel road that's where and having driven 11k of it suddenly a sign stating 'No exit ahead!
-She, who should be obeyed because she is supposed to no it all, kept telling us to go straight ahead.
+She, who should be obeyed because she is supposed to know it all, kept telling us to go straight ahead.

 |Blimey this rabbit ran faster than us and we were doing 30kph!|